Police break into voting station where Catalan leader due to vote

-SANT JULIA DE RAMIS, Spain, Oct 1 (Reuters) - Spanish Civil Guard police in riot gear burst into a polling station minutes before Catalan regional leader Carles Puigdemont was due to vote in a referendum on Catalan independence from Spain that has been declared illegal by Madrid.
+SANT JULIA DE RAMIS, Spain (Reuters) - Spanish Civil Guard police in riot gear burst into a polling station minutes before Catalan regional leader Carles Puigdemont was due to vote in a referendum on Catalan independence from Spain that has been declared illegal by Madrid.

 Police used axes to smash a window at the sports centre being used as a voting centre and forced open the door in the province of Girona.